-204 (NO CONTENT) Correct gradentials were provided and

 204 (NO CONTENT) Correct credentials were provided and

-cookie "M-LinkLoginToken <admin< th=""></admin<>
+cookie "M-LinkLoginToken <admin< td=""></admin<>

 port>" is set as HTTP only (so the

 browser environment does not have access

 to it) and possibly secure as well (cookie

 forbidden on HTTP) depending on option

 secureCookie.

 403 (FORBIDDEN) The credentials provided were incorrect.